YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

     bash src/bash/qto/qto.sh -a increase-date

 ### 4.2.
-Verify the inserted data from the db
-Verify the inserted data from the db as follows:
+Load xls sheet to db a doc table
+To load xls issues to db and from db to txt files

+    export do_truncate_tables=0 ;
+    clear ; perl src/perl/qto/script/qto.pl --do xls-to-db --tables requirements_doc

     # check that the rows where inserted
-    echo 'SELECT * FROM issue ; ' | psql -d dev_qto
+     psql -d dev_qto -c "SELECT * FROM requirements_doc;"

-### 4.3.
-Load xls issues to db and from db to txt files
-to load xls issues to db and from db to txt files

-    bash src/bash/qto/qto.sh -a xls-to-db -a db-to-txt

-    # or run for all the periods
-    for period in `echo daily weekly monthly yearly`; do export period=$period ; bash src/bash/qto/qto.sh -a xls-to-db -a db-to-txt ; done ;

 ## 5. NAMING CONVENTIONS